Grand Ole Opry's New Star: Background

+"Play It Cool, Man" was released as his second single on May 29, 1954 on Starday Records.
+It is the oldest recording to be included on his debut album in 1956.
+The b-side includes one of the two tracks recorded from his first collaboration recorded in April and June of that year in Houston: "Wrong About You" with Sonny Burns."

 Recording and composition

 Jones wrote or co-wrote all fourteen songs on the album, which included three of his early top-10 country hits: "Why Baby Why", "What Am I Worth", and "You Gotta Be My Baby".
 The singer had performed "You Gotta Be My Baby" during his first appearance on the Grand Ole Opry in 1956.
 The first three songs written for the album, "Play It Cool", "Hold Everything", and "Boat of Life", were recorded between January and August 1954 at Starnes's Studio in Beaumont, Texas; the remainder of the songs were recorded in Houston at Gold Star Studio between March 1955 and August 1956.